Nancy Drew Mystery Stories: Wanderer Books (1979–1985)

-Minstrel editions
+Minstrel Books (1987–2001)

 After volume 78, the series took a 2 1/2-year hiatus due to the sale of the Stratemeyer Syndicate to Simon & Schuster, and to begin The Nancy Drew Files spin-off.
 At this point, book packager Mega-Books took over the series, and hired different ghostwriters for the job (many of whom are still unknown).
 The ghostwriters who are known are ones who have either been discovered through other resources or have publicly revealed themselves as a ghostwriter for the series.

-The series also gained Anne Greenberg as the new editor; Greenberg would oversee the series for the next 16 years, and become one of the most influential Nancy Drew editors that helped the books continue until the 21st century.
+The series also gained Anne Greenberg as the new editor; Greenberg would oversee the series for the next 16 years and become one of the most influential Nancy Drew editors that helped the books continue until the 21st century.

 Due to the cancellation of The Nancy Drew Files in 1997, Simon & Schuster rewrote several unpublished manuscripts into books for the original series.
-These books include: The Wild Cat Crime (#141), The E-mail Mystery (#144), and The Case of the Captured Queen (#148).
+These include The Wild Cat Crime (#141), The E-mail Mystery (#144), and The Case of the Captured Queen (#148).